-(a) A licence issued in compliance with the requirements of Annex 1 to the Chicago Convention by an ICAO Contracting State may be validated by the Authority.
+- (a) A licence issued in compliance with the requirements of Annex 1 to the Chicago Convention by an ICAO Contracting State may be validated by the Authority. - (b) When the Authority renders valid a licence issued by another Contracting State, as an alternative to the issuance of its own licence, it shall establish validity by suitable authorisation to be carried with the former licence accepting it as the equivalent of the latter. - (c) When the Authority limits the authorisation to specific privileges, the authorisation shall specify the privileges of the licence which are to be accepted as its equivalent. - (d) The validity of the authorisation shall not extend beyond the period of validity of the licence. - (e) The holders of a licence accepted by the Authority shall exercise their privileges in accordance with the requirements of the State of licence issue and any additional requirements specified by the Authority. - (f) The holders of a flight crew licence validated by the Authority shall hold a valid medical certificate issued in accordance with the requirements of the State of licence issue. - (g) The initial or renewal period of validation of a licence shall not exceed the following, provided that the basic licence and medical certificate remains valid. - (1) For use in general aviation activities, the validation shall not exceed 3 years; or - (2) For use in commercial air transport operations shall not exceed 1 year.

-- (b) When the Authority renders valid a licence issued by another Contracting State, as an alternative to the issuance of its own licence, it shall establish validity by suitable authorisation to be carried with the former licence accepting it as the equivalent of the latter. - (c) When the Authority limits the authorisation to specific privileges, the authorisation shall specify the privileges of the licence which are to be accepted as its equivalent. - (d) The validity of the authorisation shall not extend beyond the period of validity of the licence. - (e) The holders of a licence accepted by the Authority shall exercise their privileges in accordance with the requirements of the State of licence issue and any additional requirements specified by the Authority. - (f) The holders of a flight crew licence validated by the Authority shall hold a medical certificate issued in accordance with the requirements of the State of licence issue. - (g) The initial period of validation of a licence shall not exceed 3 years, provided that the basic licence remains valid.
-This period may be extended at the discretion of the Authority. - (h) The authorisation ceases to be valid if the licence upon which it was issued is revoked or suspended. - (i) When an authorisation is issued for use in commercial air transport operations, the Authority shall confirm the validity of the other Contracting State's licence before issuing the authorisation.
+- (h) The authorisation ceases to be valid if the licence upon which it was issued is revoked or suspended. - (i) When an authorisation is issued for use in commercial air transport operations, the Authority shall confirm the validity of the other Contracting State's licence and medical certificate before issuing the authorisation.